Package insert / prescribing information

 Because clinical studies are conducted under widely varying conditions, adverse reactions rates observed in the clinical studies of a drug cannot be directly compared to rates in the clinical studies of another drug and may not reflect the rates observed in practice.
 The adverse reaction information from clinical trials does, however, provide a basis for identifying the adverse events that appear to be related to drug use and for approximating rates.

-Valsartan and Hydrochlorothiazide tablets, USP have been evaluated for safety in more than 5,700 patients, including over 990 treated for over 6 months, and over 370 for over 1 year.
+Valsartan and Hydrochlorothiazide has been evaluated for safety in more than 5,700 patients, including over 990 treated for over 6 months, and over 370 for over 1 year.
 Adverse experiences have generally been mild and transient in nature and have only infrequently required discontinuation of therapy.
-The overall incidence of adverse reactions with Valsartan and Hydrochlorothiazide tablets was comparable to placebo.
+The overall incidence of adverse reactions with Valsartan and Hydrochlorothiazide was comparable to placebo.

 Dose-related orthostatic effects were seen in fewer than 1% of patients.
-In individual trials, a dose-related increase in the incidence of dizziness was observed in patients treated with Valsartan and Hydrochlorothiazide tablets.
+In individual trials, a dose-related increase in the incidence of dizziness was observed in patients treated with Valsartan and Hydrochlorothiazide.

 Other adverse reactions that have been reported with valsartan-hydrochlorothiazide (>0.2% of valsartan-hydrochlorothiazide patients in controlled clinical trials) without regard to causality, are listed below: